Baked Italian Chicken Thighs

 - Kid friendly – Leave out the red pepper flakes for a mild version

-If you love this recipe, donโt miss my whole, butterflied roast chicken version!
+If you love this recipe, don’t miss my whole, butterflied roast chicken version!

 Equipment

-Youโll need a large baking pan that is big enough to not crowd these oven baked chicken thighs.
-If you donโt have one large enough divide the chicken thighs between two smaller baking pans.
+You’ll need a large baking pan that is big enough not to crowd these oven-baked chicken thighs.
+If you don’t have one large enough, divide the chicken thighs between two smaller baking pans.

 Storage